CJ5 Engine Swap Choices

 Drivetrain Concerns

-The stock Jeep drivetrain is rated at 1/4 ton.
-To handle V8 power would require replacing the transmission, axles, etc. That doesn't make sense, because the stock (50+ year old) frame can't handle the power.
+The stock Jeep drivetrain is rated at just 1/4 ton, which is roughly 500 pounds load capacity.
+To handle V8 power adequately would require replacing the transmission, axles, etc. Plus, the stock (50+ year old) frame wasn't designed to handle that power.
 You'd end up with a top-heavy vehicle that just spins tires.
-This is particularly true of early flat-fender models.

 Off-Roading Concerns